radish-es/opensourcelaw/content/courses/Property/materials/week3.md

 ---
-title: Identifying Patterns
+title: Working with Patterns of Argument
-linktitle: Week 3 - Identifying
+linktitle: Working with Arguments
 type: book
 weight: 3
 objectives: